ToryOstr/weather-app/README.md

 ├── src/
 │   ├── assets/
 │   |      └── WeatherIcon/
-|   |          ├── weathericon/      # There are weather images
+|   |          ├── weathericon/      # There are images of the weather
-│   |          ├── WeatherIcon.jsx   # There are paths of the weather images used in the UI component WeatherCard │   ├── components/                  # There are UI-components
+│   |          ├── WeatherIcon.jsx   # There are paths  into images of the weather used in the UI component WeatherCard in this file
+│   ├── components/                  # There are UI-components
 |   ├── containers/                  # There are container-components
 |   ├── index.css